ghivert/elm-graphql/README.md

 Just import GraphQL, and write queries!
 This package suppose your decoders are already written, and do not write decoders.
 It only provide a nice syntax to do GraphQL queries, and decode the `"data"` at the root of standard GraphQL for you.
 Just think on your schema, and don't bother with everything else.
 By not writing custom decoders, you can make multiple queries on the same data, with different schemas each times.
 They will always be converted to the same type, avoiding you to rewrote a type for each request like others can do.
 Moreover, it is purely written in Elm, avoiding you to think to recompile .graphql files.

 This package try to be similar to Json.Encode and Http.
 This allow to write things more easily if you're often involved with Elm!

 ## How to use?
+Basically, creates an object with `object`, add some fields with a list of `field`, and you're done!
+You can add some arguments, selectors or alias to the fields, by using the corresponding functions.
+Otherwise, a (huge) example:

+`Types.elm`
 ```elm
 module Types exposing (..)